 Host: Fariba Nawa / Istanbul

-Mother of two inquisitive and rambunctious girls, Fariba has been covering global news for 20 years from places like Afghanistan, Egypt, Iran, Pakistan and Turkey.
+Fariba Nawa has been covering global news for 25 years from places like Afghanistan, Egypt, Iran, Pakistan and now Turkey.
 She is also a speaker and author of the book Opium Nation: Child Brides, Drug Lords and One Woman’s Journey through Afghanistan.
 A native Afghan, Fariba’s fluent in Farsi/Dari and can get by in Arabic and Turkish.
-Some recent work can be found in the New Yorker, PRI, and the Financial Times.
+Some recent work can be found in The World, Time, The Christian Science Monitor, The New Yorker, and The Financial Times.

 Margaux Benn /Kabul